brainwipe/brainwipe.github.io/_posts/2017-11-07-injecting-logging-into-marten.markdown

             o.AutoCreateSchemaObjects = AutoCreate.All;
             o.DatabaseSchemaName = "projections";
         }))
-        .AddScoped(provider =>
+        .AddScoped<IDocumentSession>(provider => provider.GetService<IDocumentStore>().LightweightSession());
-            new DocumentStoreLogger(
-                provider.GetService<ILogger<DocumentStore>>()))
-        .AddScoped(DocumentSessionFactory);
 }

-private static IDocumentSession DocumentSessionFactory(
-    IServiceProvider serviceProvider)
-{
-    var documentStore = serviceProvider.GetService<IDocumentStore>();
-    var session = documentStore.LightweightSession();
-    session.Logger = serviceProvider.GetService<DocumentStoreLogger>();
-    return session;
-}
 ```

 You can then call `AddDocumentStore(...)` from your `ConfigureServices()` method in `Startup.cs`.

 ### Explanation
-First, we add a Document Store as a singleton.
+First, we add out custom Marten logger `DocumentStoreLogger` as the IMartenLogger, which will be used for document store level logging.
+Then we add Document Store as a singleton, giving it the Marten Store logger we just registered.
 I have hard coded the connection string but I recommend putting that in the `appSettings` configuration ([more](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration?tabs=basicconfiguration)).
 We're going to let Marten create a new schema in Postgres called `projections`.
-We then add our custom Marten logger (`DocumentStoreLogger`), to do that we use a lamda to act as an inline factory.
-When the Document Store Logger class is needed then it will be constructed, passing in a the ILogger instance from the service provider.

-Finally we add the `DocumentSessionFactory`, which is called when a new session is needed.
-I have added it as `AddScoped` because we only want the database session available for a single request (find out more about [service lifetimes here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection)).
+Finally, we add a lamda that will construct a Lightweight Session when IDocumentSession is injected.
+This will log entries on an individual session level.
+As such, we want this to be Scoped because we want it to be per request.

 We are creating a `LightweightSession` because I want to be able to read and write documents and we assign a logger before handing it back.